19 Caribbean Overwater Bungalows For Your Bucket List!

 The all-inclusive overwater bungalows at Palafitos El Dorado Maroma in Mexico are located on a stunning white sand beach.

-These all-inclusive overwater bungalows in Mexico (Caribbean side) jut out from a stunning white sand beach (Credit: Palafitos)
+These all-inclusive overwater bungalows near Cancun jut out from a stunning white sand beach (Credit: Palafitos)

-Along with a private pool, your thatched roof villa has a glass floor, a jacuzzi bathtub for two and a ladder with direct ocean access so you can float like no one is watching.
+Each thatched roof villa also has a glass floor, a jacuzzi bathtub for two and a ladder with direct ocean access so you can float like no one is watching.

-Then wash off in their signature romantic outdoor shower.
+Then rinse off in their signature romantic outdoor shower.

-This adults-only, all-inclusive haven includes round-trip airport transfers, onsite watersports, yoga and 24-hour room service.
+This adults-only, all-inclusive haven includes all the good stuff – round-trip airport transfers, watersports, yoga and 24-hour room service.

-With more than 30 overwater bungalows on stilts, this resort has one of the largest collection of Mexico overwater bungalows.
+With more than 30 bungalows on stilts, Palafitos has one of Mexico’s largest collections of overwater bungalows.
+There’s even a two-bedroom Presidential Overwater Bungalow, which includes a fully equipped kitchen.

-And unlike the Rosewood (#7) and Banyan Tree (#9), the Palafitos overwater bungalows perch right over the Caribbean Sea.
+And unlike the Rosewood (#5), Banyan Tree (#7) and Blue Diamond (#8), Palafitos’ overwater bungalows perch right over the Caribbean Sea.

 A Palafitos overwater Bungalow at El Dorado Maroma, with a private pool on the deck

-All the Palafitos overwater bungalows have private pools (Credit: Palafitos)
+All of Palafitos’ overwater bungalows have private pools (Credit: Palafitos)

-Visit Chichen Itza, one of the most impressive Mayan ruins on the Yucatan Peninsula.
+Visit Chichen Itza, one of the Yucatan’s most jaw-dropping Mayan sites.

 Overwater bungalows at Banyan Tree Mayakoba